Anuroop Dasgupta

 Highlights

-- Recipient of Paramesh Chandra Bhattacharya Memorial award for delivering the best seminar in Physics, Presidency University, Kolkata, January 2023
+- Paramesh Chandra Bhattacharya Memorial Award, for best seminar in Physics, Presidency University, Kolkata, 2023.

 Publications